Skip to Content

 Professors Jim Arrowsmith and Jane Parker were funded by the ILO to undertake a situational analysis to inform the development of a new National Employment Policy in Nauru.
 The study involved desk research and in-depth interviews in Nauru with key representatives from Ministries, line government, and other agencies.
 A report was presented in Nauru by Prof. Arrowsmith in September 2015.
 This project is the latest in a series of ILO policy-oriented studies that have translated into journal articles, published reports, collaboration among Massey researchers, and teaching materials for HR and employment relations classes at Massey and the University of the South Pacific.

-The LEW Best Paper Award, sponsored by MPOWER and the Centre for Labour, Employment and Work (CLEW) at Victoria University of Wellington, is LEW's way of identifying and honouring the best research submitted to the 2016 Conference.
-For more information.
-MPOWER is pleased to be involved in offering the award at the 2018 conference (details to follow).
+The LEW Best Paper Award, sponsored by MPOWER and the Centre for Labour, Employment and Work (CLEW) at Victoria University of Wellington, is LEW's way of identifying and honouring the best research submitted to the Conference.

 Burnout is a well-recognized concern for the medical profession, with consequences for the delivery and quality of patient care, rates of staff turnover and practitioners’ job satisfaction.
 This presentation reports on a study, conducted in November 2015, on the self-reported prevalence of burnout among senior doctors and dentists working at New Zealand’s 20 District Health Boards (DHBs).
 The focus of this presentation will be on how respondents attributed their feelings of burnout and described their experiences of working in New Zealand’s public health system.
 These stories will be explored alongside statistical information reporting burnout scores and associations between burnout and hours of work, self-rated health status, medical specialty and demographic factors.